adampawelczyk/ctf-writeups/thm/evil-gpt-v2/README.md

 ## Conclusion

-This challenge demonstrates that even AI systems designed to filter or refuse certain answers can be bypassed with prompt engineering.
+This challenge demonstrates how AI systems, even those designed to filter answers, can be bypassed through prompt engineering.
 Unlike traditional command injection, this is about psychological manipulation of the AI's logic rather than direct system commands.

 ## Skills Practiced